kids-first/kf-rnaseq-workflow/README.md

 - `quality_base` set to phred scale `33` by default if trimming.
 There was a weird time when `64` was used - change if different
 - `quality_cutoff` if adapter is trimmed and you want to set a min bp quality.
 A single value will apply to both paired ends, 2 values will allow you to assign a different one to each (unusual)

-3) `wf_strand_param` is a workflow convenience param so that, if you input the following, the equivalent will propagate to the four tools that use that parameter:
+3) `wf_strand_param` is now *optional* as the workflow will try to determine strandedness for you.
+However, if you'd like to override autodetect, it is a workflow convenience param so that, if you input the following, the equivalent will propagate to the four tools that use that parameter:

 - `default`: 'rsem_std': null, 'kallisto_std': null, 'rnaseqc_std': null, 'arriba_std': null.
 This means unstranded or auto in the case of arriba.
 - `rf-stranded`: 'rsem_std': 0, 'kallisto_std': 'rf-stranded', 'rnaseqc_std': 'rf', 'arriba_std': 'reverse'.
 This means if read1 in the input fastq/bam is reverse complement to the transcript that it maps to.